AakashKumarNain/Sentiment-Analysis/README.md

 * Scikit-learn
 * gensim
 * cython (for doing fast operation using word2vec)
+* The dataset can be downloaded from here [link](https://www.kaggle.com/c/word2vec-nlp-tutorial/data)

 In order to run the notebook, open up a terminal and type `jupyter notebook`.
 This will open the Jupyter notebook app in your default browser.
 Go to the folder where you have saved this project and simply open the notebook by double clicking it.